Which European Airlines Allow Dogs in the Cabin in 2023?

 A French regional airline headquartered in Normandy, Chalair operates a range of domestic routes inside France.
 Pets are permitted in the cabin, plus potentially in the hold depending on the aircraft being used.

-For pets in the cabin, there is a weight limit of 8kg, including their carrier, which must be a special sealed bag.
-Only one pet is permitted per flight, with an additional charge of €20 payable at the airport before departure.
+For pets in the cabin, there is a weight limit of 8kg, including their carrier, which must be an approved, closed bag with total dimensions no more than 115cm.
+An additional fee of €50 applies.

 Click here for full details.